appium/appium/README.md

 single server process.
 Refer the corresponding driver documentations regarding which mode is optimal for the particular driver or whether it supports parallel sessions.

+Appium runs by default on an HTTP server.
+If an HTTPS server should be used instead, simply set the following three ENV variables.
+ENV 'APPIUM_SECURE' to 'true' and ENV 'APPIUM_SSL_CERT_PATH' should contain a path to the certificate and ENV 'APPIUM_SSL_KEY_PATH' to the key, respectively.

 ### Why Appium?

 1. You usually don't have to recompile your app or modify it in any way, due